fortinet-fortisoar/solution-pack-mssp/README.md

     - Tenant Weekly Incident Report
 3. Playbook Collection(s)
     - 04 - Actions (Remote) (18): You can use the playbooks in the 04-Actions (Remote) collection to perform various operations or actions such as blocking or unblocking domains, URLs, hosts, etc on remote tenant.
-    Following is a table that lists the playbooks that are a part of the "04-Actions (Remote)" collection in the Solution Pack:

     |**SN**|**Playbook Name**|**Description**|
     | :- | :- | :- |